Viztruth/Viztruth/README.md

 ---

 ### :man_technologist: About Me :
-I am a computer science student.
+Hi!
+My name is Vishruth Kumar and this is my Github Page.
-I aim to master the skill of computer programming in multiple languages.
+My aim is to master coding skills.
-- :telescope: Currently I'm a computer science student at PES University.
+- :telescope: I'm an undergrad computer science student at PES University, Bangalore
 - :zap: In my free time, I write articles related to programming in my blog.
 - :card_file_box: This will be a repository for all my creations.